oVirt/ovirt-site/source/feature/uiplugins.html.md

 UI plugins integrate with WebAdmin directly on the client (web browser) using [JavaScript](http://en.wikipedia.org/wiki/JavaScript) programming language.
 Plugin invocation is driven by WebAdmin and happens right within the context of web browser's JavaScript runtime, using JavaScript language as the lowest common denominator between WebAdmin ([GWT](http://en.wikipedia.org/wiki/Google_Web_Toolkit)) and individual plugins.
 UI plugins can take full advantage of JavaScript language and its rich ecosystem of libraries.

-At key events during runtime, WebAdmin invokes individual plugins via **event handler functions** representing WebAdmin → plugin communication.
+At key events during runtime, WebAdmin invokes individual plugins via [event handler functions](#Supported_application_events) representing WebAdmin → plugin communication.
 Even though WebAdmin supports multiple event handler functions, a plugin only declares functions which are of interest to its implementation.
 Each plugin must register relevant event handler functions as part of [plugin bootstrap sequence](#Plugin_bootstrap_sequence), before the plugin is put to use by WebAdmin.

-To facilitate plugin → WebAdmin communication, WebAdmin exposes global (top-level) `pluginApi` JavaScript object for individual plugins to consume.
+To facilitate plugin → WebAdmin communication, WebAdmin exposes [plugin API](#Supported_API_functions) as global (top-level) `pluginApi` JavaScript object for individual plugins to consume.
 Each plugin obtains specific `pluginApi` instance, allowing WebAdmin to control plugin API function invocation per each plugin with regard to [plugin lifecycle](#Plugin_lifecycle).

 ### Discovering plugins